astro-dynamic/Gemini-LLM-Model/README.md

-This a LLM model using the Gemini Api.
+This a LLM & Large Image model using the Gemini & Gemini Pro Vision Api.